 My Sago Palm is Turning Yellow

 If you find yourself complaining that “My sago palm is turning yellow,” you may want to start fertilizing your plant.
-A sago palm with yellow fronds may be suffering from a nitrogen deficiency, a magnesium deficiency or a potassium deficiency.
+A sago palm with yellow fronds may be

 If it is the older sago leaves turning yellow, the plant is likely suffering from a nitrogen deficiency.
 With a potassium deficiency, the older fronds also turn yellow, including the midrib.
 If the leaf develops yellow bands but the central leaf remains green, your plant may have a magnesium deficiency.